OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 As custom URL schemes may contain bugs, it is worth fuzzing those URLs.
 To do it you may use [IDB](http://www.idbtool.com/) tool:

 - Connect IDB tool with your device and select tested application.
-[Here](http://www.idbtool.com/documentation/setup.html) you can find a detailed guide in setting it up.
+You can find a detailed guide how to do it in the [IDB documentation](http://www.idbtool.com/documentation/setup.html).
 - Go to `URL Handlers` section.
-In `URL schemes` click `Refresh` button and you will find on the left side list of all custom schemes defined in tested application.
+In `URL schemes` click `Refresh` button and you will find on the left a list of all custom schemes defined in tested application.
 You can load those schemes using `Open` button on the right side.
-By simply opening blank URI scheme you may discover hidden functionality (e.g. debug window) or bypass local authentication.
+By simply opening blank URI scheme (e.g. open `myURLscheme://`) you may discover hidden functionality (e.g. debug window) or bypass local authentication.
 - To find out if custom URI schemes contain any bugs you should try to fuzz them.
 In `URL Handlers` section go to `Fuzzer` tab.
 On left side are listed default IDB payloads.
-[Here](https://github.com/fuzzdb-project/fuzzdb) you can find much more useful dictionaries.
+The [FuzzDB](https://github.com/fuzzdb-project/fuzzdb) project offers useful fuzzing dictionaries.
 Once your payload list is ready go to `Fuzz Template` section in the left bottom panel and define a template.
 Use `$@$` to define an injection point, for example:

 ```sh
 myURLscheme://$@$
 ```

-While the URL scheme is being fuzzed, watch the logs (in Xcode go to Window -> Devices -> click on your device -> bottom console contains logs) to observe an impact of each payload.
+While the URL scheme is being fuzzed, watch the logs (in Xcode go to `Window -> Devices ->` *click on your device* `->` *bottom console contains logs*) to observe an impact of each payload.
 On the right side of IDB `Fuzzer` tab, you can see a history of used payloads.

 #### Remediation